davidtron/uk-72-ui/README.md

 TODOs

+* Look at getting the bounds of the map box and zoom level

+* Look at generating the bounding boxes for all regions (download and process offline) - see how big the file is

 * Decide how to display polygons.
     Should we just check if the currentPosition is within a warning region and display, or do we want to display all the polys we have for the UK (probably slow)

+* Style the list items

 * Filter the list based on where you have searched for